JLC2141/intro_to_cli/README.md

 ![loc](images/loc.png)

 **We are in a directory called intro_to_cli.
-I will refer to this directory throughout the tutorial.**
+I will refer to this directory throughout the tutorial as the base working directory.**

 Our first command is ls, or list: